Resume

 • Highlights key marketing skills relevant to many marketing manager roles.

-Why this universal resume sample isn’t tailored:
+Why this master resume sample isn’t tailored:

 • Lacks job-specific keywords such as "performance marketing," "customer acquisition," or "marketing automation."